demisto/content-docs/content-repo/extra-docs/articles/troubleshooting.md

 **Notes**

 * Most integrations provide a configuration option of *Trust any certificate*, which will cause the integration to ignore TLS/SSL certificate validation errors.
 You can use this option to test the connection and verify that in fact the issue is certificate related.
+* To trust custom certificates in Cortex XSOAR on-prem server or engines, follow the following [instructions](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSOAR/6.14/Cortex-XSOAR-Administrator-Guide/Configure-Python-Docker-Integrations-to-Trust-Custom-Certificates).
-* To trust custom certificates in Cortex XSOAR server or engines, follow the following [instructions](https://docs.paloaltonetworks.com/cortex/cortex-XSOAR/6-0/cortex-XSOAR-admin/docker/configure-python-docker-integrations-to-trust-custom-certificates).
+* To trust custom certificates in Cortex XSOAR Saas server or engines, follow the following [instructions](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSOAR/8/Cortex-XSOAR-Cloud-Documentation/Configure-Docker-integrations-to-trust-custom-certificates).
+* To trust custom certificates in Cortex XSIAM server or engines, follow the following [instructions](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSIAM/Cortex-XSIAM-Documentation/Configure-an-engine-to-use-custom-certificates).

 for more information, refer to the [advanced networking troubleshooting guide](https://XSOAR.pan.dev/docs/reference/articles/advanced-networking-troubleshooting-guide#debug-mode)